MuqAle/CV-Application/README.md

 npm start

 ## Reflection
-This was my first time using React so there was a big learning curve on my end.
+This was my first time using React and TypeScript so there was a big learning curve on my end.
 Overall I feel I was able to become comfortable using React and understand breakng up components.
+I still felt like I dont fully understand TypeScript but I have a grasp of the basics and will continue on using it.
 Things I learned would be understanding state and how to mutate it along with ternary operator.
+I also used immer which helped reducing my code when mutating state.
+I also learned about interface and how to determine types for certain React components.
+Hardest part of this project would have to be making sure the PDF file is formated correctly.
+I mostly used "pt" metric to mimic a document from word of google docs.